Applicants for Fall 2023 will be notified of their admission status by email in January.

-We are excited to have you join us for UConn HESA Admitted Students Weekend (ASW) on Feb.
-27 and 28, 2022.
+We are excited to welcome admitted students for UConn HESA Admitted Students Weekend (ASW) on Feb.
+12 and 13, 2023.
 Below you will find information to assist with your planning and preparation for ASW.
 If you have specific questions that are not addressed below, please contact us at firstname.lastname@example.org.

 Admitted Students Weekend Schedule